DimensionDev/Mask-Network-Legal/arweave/file-service/plugin-terms.md

 This is the terms of use for Mask Network Plugin "Web3 File Service" and the online service behind it.
 This Terms of Use is subject to the Mask Network Service Agreement.

-This service is powered by Mask Network's partner file storage protocols such as IPFS, Arweave and Meson Network.
+This service is powered by Mask Network's partner file storage protocols such as IPFS and Arweave.

 ## Definitions